 and is also be available electronically via: http://hdl.handle.net/1828/4482

-terrains was published by Ekstasis Editions in 2014 and is available from the publisher or me.
+terrains, published by Ekstasis Editions in 2014, is available from the publisher or me.
 This book is about inner and outer landscapes and journeys in them.

 In 2015 I released a limited edition chapbook interrupted (Goldfinch Press) that is dedicated to Doreen Visser Kwak and explores two cancer journeys, mine and hers.
 It is also available from me.

-Ekstasis Editions released my latest collection of poems gnarled love (2016) about love in all its complexity, challenges and beauty touching on friendships, lovers, families and life long relationships.
+Ekstasis Editions released gnarled love (2016).
+This collection of peoms is about love in all its complexity, challenges and beauty touching on friendships, lovers, families and life long relationships.

-There is also a new chapbook entitled Street Signs (Goldfinch Press).
+In 2016 I also published a chapbook entitled Street Signs (Goldfinch Press).
 It isa departure for me and a little more lighthearted fun inspired by a moment of reading a street sign while cycling and thinking that sign was a comment on life.

 In 2018 Random Excess (Ekstasis Editions) came out.
 It is, as the title suggest a collection of a range of poems, includes two short memoire pieces and touches on many themes.